btrettel/flt/to-do.md

 - Automatic stencil code generation.
 Less likely to have errors, can automatically optimize to satisfy certain constraints.
 - Count test_units.f90 towards test_genunitsio.f90?
 - When work has ifx 2024.2, change `assert` to eliminate `full_message` by putting the message directly on the `error stop` line.
 Also see [compiler-bugs report0002](https://github.com/btrettel/compiler-bugs/tree/main/report0002).
+- f90lint.py: Track and/or limit number of `if` statements to reduce number of test cases needed, accelerate code due to less branch prediction, and make the code more differentiable.

 Later: